michele-grieco/Predict-photosynthesis/README.md

 - LEF (target variable)

 Data preprocessing included normalization, manual feature selection, and determination of feature importance using Random Forest.
+Data are not available here because not yet published in a peer-reviewed journal.

 ## Models and Methodology
 Several ensemble models were employed to predict LEF: